giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 - If you plan to run each organization's clusters in a different cloud provider account, use the **organization default credentials** mechanism.
 Just make sure to set up the organization's credentials as early as possible, to prevent any cluster running via the installation default credentials.

-- For more flexibility, **set the cloud provider credentials explicitly**.
+- On AWS, you can **set the cloud provider credentials explicitly** for more flexibility.
 Whether you want to rely on organization level or installation level defaults as a fall back is up to you.

 ## Further reading

-- [aws-admission-controller](https://github.com/giantswarm/aws-admission-controller/): Explore the source code of the component that does the defaulting of provider credentials on cluster creation.
+- [aws-admission-controller](https://github.com/giantswarm/aws-admission-controller/): Explore the source code of the component that does the defaulting of AWS credentials on cluster creation.
+- [azure-operator](https://github.com/giantswarm/azure-admission-controller/): Explore the source code of the component that takes care of the indirect reference of Azure credentials on cluster creation.